Soylent Green: Plot

-In researching the case for Thorn, Roth brings two volumes of the Soylent Oceanographic Survey Report, 2015–2019, taken by Thorn from Simonson's apartment, to the team of other "Books" (former librarians turned personal researchers) at the Supreme Exchange..
-The "Books" conclude from the oceanographic reports that the oceans are dying and can no longer produce the plankton from which Soylent Green is made.
-This information confirms to Sol Roth that Simonson's murder was ordered by his fellow Soylent Corporation board members, who knew Simonson was increasingly troubled by the truth and feared he might disclose it to the public.
+In researching the case for Thorn, Roth brings two volumes of the Soylent Oceanographic Survey Report, 2015–2019, taken by Thorn from Simonson's apartment, to the team of other "Books" (elderly former professors and retired judges now turned researchers) at the "Supreme Exchange".
+The "Books" quickly conclude from the oceanographic reports that the oceans are dying and cannot actually produce the plankton from which Soylent Green is allegedly made, thus revealing that the ingredients in Soylent Green are, in fact, human bodies.
+This information confirms to Roth that Simonson's murder was ordered by his fellow Soylent Corporation board members, who knew Simonson was increasingly troubled by this truth and feared he might disclose it to the public.

-Roth is so shaken by the truth that he decides to "return to the home of God" and seeks assisted suicide at a government clinic.
-Thorn rushes to stop him, but arrives too late.
-Before dying, Roth tells his discovery to Thorn.
+Shaken by the truth, Roth decides to "return to the home of God" and seeks assisted suicide at a government clinic.
+Thorn discovers this and rushes to stop him, but he arrives too late.
+Before dying, Roth whispers his discovery to Thorn, who is horrified.
 Thorn moves to uncover proof of crimes against humanity and to bring it to the attention of the Supreme Exchange so the case can be brought to the Council of Nations to take action.

-Thorn secretly boards a waste truck transporting human bodies from the euthanasia center to a waste-disposal plant, where he witnesses human corpses being processed and turned into Soylent Green.
-Thorn is discovered, but he escapes.
-As he returns to the Supreme Exchange, he is ambushed by Soylent operative Fielding and his men.
-Finding refuge in the church where Simonson confessed, Thorn kills his attackers, but is seriously wounded in a gun battle.
-As paramedics tend to Thorn, he urges Lt.
-Hatcher to spread the truth while shouting to the surrounding crowd, "Soylent Green is people!"
+Thorn secretly boards a waste truck transporting human bodies from the euthanasia center to a waste-disposal plant, where he witnesses human corpses instead being processed and turned into Soylent Green.
+Thorn is discovered but escapes.
+As he returns to the Supreme Exchange, he is ambushed by Fielding and his men.
+Finding refuge in the church where Simonson confessed, Thorn kills his attackers but is seriously wounded in a gunfight.
+As paramedics tend to Thorn, he urges his commanding officer, Chief Hatcher, to spread the truth.
+Thorn shouts to the surrounding crowd, "Soylent Green is people!"